GrNodeDev/ExchangeRate/README.md

 # Simple Exchange Rate Worker

 In this project we will create a very simple Node.js script that will get exchange rates via a REST API and then email them out.
 There is not much actual usefulness of this process, however the goal is to provide an introduction into the IronWorker service provided by Iron.io and the Lambda service provided by Amazon Web Services.

 The project will first walk you through creating the script and deploying to IronWorker.
 Once that is completed, we will copy the file, adjust a bit and then upload to Lambda and run.

+The slides from the talk can be found at [http://www.slideshare.net/jasonfill/workers-and-event-processors-that-scale](http://www.slideshare.net/jasonfill/workers-and-event-processors-that-scale)

+> NOTE: The Mandrill API key and the values in the iron.json file are expired.
+You will need to insert your own credentials.

 ## IronWorker